benhj/knoxcrypt/README.md

 ###### Caveats

-knoxcrypt is highly developmental and therefore probably buggy.
+KnoxCrypt is highly developmental and therefore probably buggy.
 I make no guarentees as to the integrity of stored data.
 Neither do I guarantee 100% data security.
 Having said that, if you're happy with the strength of AES-256 in CTR mode and with a key that has been derived using quite a few rounds of PBKDF2, then I think it should be fine.
 Take that as you will.

 ### Compiling